chuangtian/EntropyAudit/README.md

 | `explain` | rule id (optional) | The rationale for one rule, or all six when omitted.    |
 | `version` | none        | The package version string.                                    |

+## The rule set

+Six rules, EA001 through EA006.
+Each entry below states what the rule matches in the AST, the CWE class it maps to, why the pattern is exploitable, and a short before and after pair.
+The severity and CWE mapping come from `patterns.py`; the rationale text comes from `rationale.py`.

+### EA001: predictable seed passed to a random generator

+Matches `random.seed(<constant>)` or `Random(<constant>)` where the argument is a literal constant.
+Class: Use of Insufficiently Random Values, CWE-330, severity high.